AsgerPetersen/gdalwheels/README.md

 I have made linux wheels using the project [gdalmanylinux](https://github.com/youngpm/gdalmanylinux).

 ## Windows
 All wheels are taken from Christoph Gohlke's excellent [collection](https://www.lfd.uci.edu/~gohlke/pythonlibs/) of python packages compiled for windows.
-As such all Christoph's comments applies to the windows wheels in this repository:
+As such all Christoph's comments apply to the windows wheels in this repository:

 > This distribution includes a complete GDAL installation.
 Do not use together with OSGeo4W or gdalwin32.
 Built with KML, HDF5, NetCDF, SpatiaLite, PostGIS, GEOS, PROJ.4 etc.